 The Lost Art of Effective Doctor’s

-The Lost Art of Effective Doctor’s.
+The Lost Art of Effective Doctors.
 I always go into an office with new hopes and new challenges.
 I hope I take my kid into the office and get something valid.
 Anything, really, as long as it is a concrete diagnosis.
-One child went to seven hospitals to finally land on a final diagnosis.
+One child went to seven hospitals to finally land a final diagnosis.
 Another child has had a slew of issues.
-Sadly, after almost a year and a half, life is not much different.
-We have seen four doctors in two hospitals and have been about eight things.
+Sadly, life is not much different after almost a year.
+We have seen four doctors in two hospitals, and have been about eight things.
 It’s super fun to be talked AT and not talked TOO.

 The Crystal Vase

 I am listening to Broken Vessels by Hillsong right now, and it is striking a chord within me.
 So many days, I feel like a shattered piece of glass.
 Once, I was a beautiful crystal vase.
 There was a purpose for my existence.
 I held water and beautiful flowers and made people happy.
-Now, over the last 5 or 6 years, my beautiful crystal self has been shattered, and it is in a million pieces.
+Over the last 5 or 6 years, my beautiful crystal self has been shattered and is in a million pieces.
 Some pieces are large enough to glue together, though the cracks still show.
 The rest is just dust.
 You can’t put dust back together.

-That analogy is one I hold close to my heart, and I think of often.
+That analogy is one I hold close to my heart and I think of often.
 It comes from a movie, Joshua.
-Joshua is an old movie, but it is so important in my life.
+Joshua is an old movie, but it is important in my life.
 Man cannot take the shards and dust of my former self.
-Yet God can take all of those shards.
+Yet God can handle all of those shards.
 He can craft something unique and different.
 This creation has a purpose and is worthy of being displayed.

 Man, I am struggling tonight.

 That is the 3rd place we took my 7th child to when he was finally diagnosed with Opsoclonus Myoclonus Syndrome.
-It has been three years, and to me, it feels like yesterday.
+It has been three years, and it feels like yesterday to me.
 I can recite that first year like I am reading a book.
 It was so traumatic.
-Hearing the words “take your son home until he succumbs” haunts me to this day.
+Hearing the words “take your son home until he succumbs” haunts me.

-So, tomorrow, I have to look down the barrel of that gun, once again, with another child.
-The waiting, wondering, listening, being talked at instead of talked to, the anxiety floods over me.
+So, tomorrow, I have to look down the barrel of that gun again with another child.
+The anxiety floods me by waiting, wondering, listening, and being talked to instead of being talked with.
 I feel like my vase is being shattered all over again.

 I am Overwhelmed with Fear

-Being alone, navigating this all by myself.
-I am harboring feelings or hurt that my husband wasn’t with me though I know he had to be here to take care of our other children back then.
+Being alone, feeling as if I’m navigating this all by myself.
+I am harboring feelings of hurt that my husband wasn’t with me though I know he had to be here to take care of our other children back then.
 Logically, I know that.
 Yet, that anger is still within me.

 Anger is secondary to fear and/or sadness.
-I am afraid of allowing myself to be vulnerable or of showing too much emotion.
+I fear allowing myself to be vulnerable or showing too much emotion.
 Honestly, I am afraid of asking the wrong things, feeling stupid by the “professional” doctors, and seeing that one that said my other son would die.
 Sadness.
 I feel sad because I do not want to have another child with another “super rare” thing.

-For real, I have the shirt that says that. **Hahaha, I’m listening to praise and worship on Youtube while I’m writing this piece.
+For real, I have the shirt that says that.
+Hahaha, I’m listening to praise and worship on Youtube while writing this piece.
 Fear is a Liar just came on the channel.
 Wow.
-Just wow.** Yet, here’s the thing.
+Just wow.
+Yet, here’s the thing.
 We have been to see one doctor for his sleeping issues.
-We got there, did EEG, MRI, Sleep studies, bloodwork, etc. He was diagnosed with Idiopathic Hypersomnia.
+We got there and did EEG, MRI, Sleep studies, bloodwork, etc. He was diagnosed with Idiopathic Hypersomnia.

 In checking him for Transient Alteration of Reality, this doctor “accidentally” stumbled on Epilepsy.
-So then he had a diagnosis of Generalized Epilepsy with Gelastic Seizures and Absence seizures.
+So then, he was diagnosed with Generalized Epilepsy with Gelastic Seizures and Absence seizures.
 He referred us to another neuro that works with teens for his Epilepsy.
-This same doctor would handle the Idiopathic Hypersomnia.
+This same doctor would handle Idiopathic Hypersomnia.
 The doctors did nothing else.
 There was no education on anything.

-We get to the other doctor, did more bloodwork and another EEG.
-That showed that he was constantly having seizure-like bursts.
+We got to the other doctor and did more bloodwork and another EEG.
+That showed that he constantly had seizure-like bursts.
 So he changed the diagnosis to Juvenile Myoclonic Epilepsy with Gelastic Seizures, Grand Mal Seizures, and Absence Seizures.
 Prescribed meds.
-No education, just wait.
+No education, wait.